Virtuouz/MechanicTemplate/src/services/oil-changes.md

           headline: Service Overview
           description: >-
             Regular oil changes are essential to keeping your vehicle running smoothly and efficiently.
-At \[Mechanic Shop Name\], we go beyond just draining and refilling oil—we provide a comprehensive service to protect your engine and extend its lifespan.
+At \[\[st.name\]\], we go beyond just draining and refilling oil—we provide a comprehensive service to protect your engine and extend its lifespan.
           buttons: []
           headingHierarchy: h2
         styles: